-Sophrology 101: Learn All About France's Best-Kept Secret For Reducing Stress
+What Is Sophrology?
+Learn All About France's Best-Kept Secret Exercise That Reduces Stress

 What do many athletes and stressed-out schoolkids across Europe have in common?
 They're all proponents of sophrology—the mind-body practice that is essentially a smorgasbord of mindfulness meditation, breath work, visualization, and body awareness techniques.